Who We Are

 He genuinely connects with clients representing all project types, seeking to understand each organization’s core mission and how the mission is supported by all stakeholders.
 Jeremy delivers functional buildings that are cost-effective to maintain and adapt to changing needs.
 He also explores new delivery methods, such as design-build and integrated project delivery, to help organizations achieve the quality they seek for the budget and schedule they require.

 Jeremy serves as a board member with the Associated General Contractors (AGC) Houston Chapter and AGC Texas Building Branch.
 Additionally, he is actively involved in leadership at Texas A&M University’s Construction Industry Advisory Council and the Dean’s Advisory Board for the School of Architecture.
-He is also a board member on the Center for Christianity in Business at Houston Baptist University.
+He is also a board member on the Center for Christianity in Business at Houston Christian University (formerly Houston Baptist University).

 Jeremy is a deacon at Houston’s First Baptist Church where he and his family attend the church’s Cypress Campus.